department-of-veterans-affairs/vagov-content/pages/life-insurance/closed-programs.md

 Active USGLI policyholders still receive yearly dividends (payments).

-**You don't need to apply in order to receive dividends.** Any information asking you to apply for dividends (sometimes called "special dividends") is false.
+**You don't need to apply in order to receive dividends.** Any requests asking you to apply for dividends (sometimes called "special dividends") are not valid.
 [Learn more about dividends.](https://www.benefits.va.gov/insurance/dividends_options.asp)

 ## National Service Life Insurance (NSLI) and Veterans Special Life Insurance (VSLI)